 Pierre Larochelle joined Florida Tech in 1994.
 He received his Bachelors of Science in Mechanical Engineering from University of California at San Diego (1989), his Masters of Science (1991) and Ph.D.
 (1994) degrees in Mechanical Engineering from the University of California at Irvine.
-In addition to serving as Assistant Dean for Academics and Accreditation, he is a Professor in the Department of Mechanical and Aerospace Engineering with expertise in the design of robotic mechanical systems.
+In addition to serving as Associate Dean, he is a Professor in the Department of Mechanical and Aerospace Engineering with expertise in the design of robotic mechanical systems.

 Judy Tryzbiak has been with Florida Institute of Technology since April 2009.
 Prior to joining Florida Tech she worked in various administrative and business office management positions.
 She worked in the islands handling the logistics for supplies and repair schedules.
 Judy is a long term resident of Melbourne.
 Her organizational skills are commitment to Florida Tech are a great addition to the Dean's office.
 She enjoys working with the students and works hard to make sure their needs are met.

 Sheila Rodriguez has been with Florida Institute of Technology since February 2008.
-She was born and raised in Melbourne Florida.
-I attended the University of Central Florida where I received a Bachelors Degree in Business Administration.
-I am currently enrolled at FIT for my Master's in Public Administration. l enjoy working with the students, faculty and staff at Florida Tech and supporting the College of Engineering.
+She was born and raised in Melbourne, Florida and attended the University of Central Florida where she received a Bachelor’s Degree in Business Administration.
+While at Florida Tech she earned her Master's in Public Administration.
+She enjoys working with the students, faculty and staff while supporting the College of Engineering.
 Sheila is also an adjunct professor in CIS for FL Tech University Online.